-The major division in the accreditation of allied health professionals is between those professions that are accredited through the National Registration and Accreditation Scheme (NRAS) and those professions that are self regulated.
-Regardless of the scheme, each allied health profession has a system in place to ensure that the practitioner you are seeing is appropriately qualified, engages in ongoing professional development, and adheres to professional standards.
-Below you will find further information about the different accreditation schemes.
+Regardless of the scheme, each allied health profession has a system in place to ensure that practitioners are appropriately qualified, undertakes ongoing professional development, and adheres to professional standards.

-Many of Australia’s allied health professionals are registered under the National Registration and Accreditation Scheme (NRAS) for health practitioners, which was launched in 2010.
-The NRAS is maintained by the Australian Health Practitioner Regulation Authority (AHPRA) and aims to ensure that only suitably trained and qualified practitioners are registered.
-This scheme is the primary source of certification for health professionals in Australia, providing registration for all medical and nursing professionals as well as some allied health professions.
+The NRAS is maintained by the Australian Health Practitioner Regulation Authority (AHPRA) and ensures that only suitably trained and qualified practitioners are registered.
 The allied health professions currently registered with AHPRA are:

-Each profession has a Practice Board which is responsible for overseeing education standards, managing complaints against practitioners, verifying that practitioners have met the educational standards for practice and more.
-National registration through AHPRA is currently confined to those health professions which were already regulated or partially regulated prior to 1 July 2010 meaning that many allied health professions fall outside its purview.
+Each profession has a National Board which is responsible for overseeing education standards, managing complaints against practitioners, verifying that practitioners have met the educational standards for practice and more.

-A self regulating profession may not be a member of NASRHP.
+A self-regulating profession may not be a member of NASRHP.
 However, they will still have processes in place to ensure that their allied health members are appropriately qualified, meet professional standards and maintain ongoing professional development.
-For further information about any individual profession, please visit our professions page.